-Published by Berkley Books on June 4, 2019
+Published by Gallery Books on July 30, 2019

 FTC Disclosure: I received this book for free from Netgalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 I have to admit that I requested Karen Hawkins’ latest novel The Book Charmer from Netgalley solely based on the beautiful cover and the fact that it was clearly a book about books.
 That combination was irresistible to me, even without having read the synopsis.
 Thankfully once I settled down and actually read the synopsis, I knew my instinct to select this book was a good one as it’s marketed as a book perfect for fans of Alice Hoffman’s Practical Magic and Alice Hoffman is one of my favorite authors.

 I found The Book Charmer to be a truly magical read in every sense of the word, and although I feel like I could ramble about this book for days, I’m just going to share a few of the things I enjoyed most.

 - Dove Pond.
 I adore books that are set in small towns and the town of Dove Pond stole my heart right away.
 It’s a quaint little southern town located in North Carolina.
 It’s one of those little towns where all the residents know each other and make it their business to know about everyone new who comes to their town.
 They may seem like busybodies on the surface, but the residents will have your back in a heartbeat if you find yourself in trouble.
 And yes, the town has its fair share of quirky characters which sometimes made me chuckle, but the sense of community in Dove Pond was overall just truly heartwarming.
 It’s like one big happy family.